Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Min Chinese is a set of languages or dialects spoken predominantly in Fujian’s coastal region.
 Native Min speakers make up about 10.3 million of China’s population.

-There are many diverse kinds of Min and comprise the most variants.
-It is possibly because of the physical isolation caused by Fujian’s rugged topography.
+There are many diverse kinds of Min, and most variants comprise it.
+This is possible because of the physical isolation caused by Fujian’s rugged topography.

-We separate them into many groups, ranging from seven to 10.
-Inland (Northern and Central) and Coastal (Eastern, Pu-Xian, and Southern) are two broad groupings.
+We divide them into many groups, ranging from seven to 10.
+Two broad groupings are Inland (northern and central) and Coastal (eastern, Pu-Xian, and southern).

-Northern Min, which is focused around Fuzhou, and Southern Min, which is centered on Amoy.
-Roughly 48 million people in China and Taiwan spoke of southern Min.
+Northern Min focuses on Fuzhou and Southern Min centers on Amoy.
+Roughly 48 million people in China and Taiwan spoke of Southern Min.

 It is not mutually intelligible with other Min dialects or Standard Chinese.